 our art centre

-Warlayirti Artists is one of Australia’s leading Indigenous art centres, whose artists have a reputation for vibrant colour, bold brush strokes and distinctly individual art works.
+Warlayirti Artists have a reputation for vibrant colour, bold brush-strokes and distinctly individual art works.
 Warlayirti Artists is located in the community of Wirrimanu (Balgo) in the southeast Kimberley, on the edge of the Great Sandy and Tanami Deserts in the Kutjungka region of northern Western Australia.

-Established in 1987, Warlayirti Artists represents more than 200 artists across the four communities in the Kutjungka region – Kururrungka (Billiluna), Mulan, Kundat Djaru (Ringer Soak) and Wirrimanu (Balgo).
+Warlayirti Artists represents more than 200 artists across the four communities in the Kutjungka region – Kururrungka (Billiluna), Mulan, Kundat Djaru (Ringer Soak) and Wirrimanu (Balgo).
 There are eight distinct language groups – Kukatja, Ngardi, Djaru, Warlpiri, Walmajarri, Wangkajunga, Pintupi and Manyjiljarra– each with their own history and stories to tell.
+Warlayirti Art Centre accommodates a community of artists diverse in age, cultural and life experience – some brought up in the traditional bush manner, others on the Mission, and others in modern-day community.
 For this multicultural and diverse artistic group, art is part of everyday life and cultural continuity.

 Kurralkaya nganayingka, wuungkungkaya payinting-manama.
 Yujim-manamaya pamarrpa, kalajpa yalawu-wan, rayat-wan and pilak-wan, tjaakalpa.
 Yujim-manamaya kurralka, tjitja rnawu, wuungkungka.
 Wiya marru nyinangu.
 Wilytja palyanmaya.
 Hmm, tjitja rnawu nganayi, wangkanguya house kala watjarnu ‘tuwu-mankuwa!’
 Tuwu-mankuwa, all the uncle, ngunpaya wul-lat nyinama tjiingka tatinguny.
 Wulkuman-wulkuman yangka luuj, wiyarringu, yawiyi.